 Paris is a city full of things to do.
-Even after three visits we still have things we haven't done yet - which I think is exactly how it should be.
+Even after three visits we still have things we haven't done yet - which is exactly how it should be.
 I always think you should leave a reason to come back.
 Below are our favourites (so far):

 The Louvre is huge, and you won't see all of it in one day - thankfully their maps are divided into sections, so you can just pick the bits you're most interested in.
 We did end up getting to the Mona Lisa, Winged Victory and the Venus de Milo in our morning there.
 I was very surprised to find the Mona Lisa much more beautiful than I expected.

-These are the gardens attached to the Louvre, and well worth the wander.
+These are the gardens attached to the Louvre, and well worth a wander.
 We've only ever gone in winter, but still have found it really lovely.
 Paris is winter is bleakly gorgeous - all bare trees silhouetted against the sky.
 I adore it.
 I definitely recommend going for a walk first thing in the morning - and there are even some little cafes where you can stop for a morning cappuccino.

-So, the Catacombs are not for the faint hearted, not so much for the six million people interred - that is quite peaceful.
+So, the Catacombs are not for the faint hearted, not so much for the six million people interred - I found that to be quite peaceful.
 Far more disconcerting is the fact that you are 60 metres beneath Paris and I don't like to use the expression "with crushing rock above you" but I certainly thought it at several points.
 Also the stairwell out of the catacombs is a cork screw nightmare.
 However if you think you can get past that it is completely worth it - the Catacombs are beautiful, serene and almost spiritual.
 I was so glad I fought past my initial terror.

-Walks along the Siene
+Walks along the SEINE